Staacks/wifi-game-boy-cartridge/README.md

 <a href="https://www.buymeacoffee.com/there.oughta.be" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" height="47" width="174" ></a>

+# Important notice

+Please read the resources above carefully and understand the limitations of this project.
+The brown-out issues have never been resolved and this is more a prove of concept than a consumer product.
+If you still want to try it yourself, please also note that rgbasm has changed a lot since this project was written and that its current version is no longer compatible with the asm files provided here.
+You may need to revert to rgbasm 0.5.2 to build them.

 # Short overview of the demos

 As the number of demos keeps growing and some of them are just a quick experiment, you can find a few notes here: